-To support the needs of students in breaking down barriers that are hindering their academic achievement, the Community Resource Specialist continues to work with students and teachers.
+To support the needs of students in breaking down barriers that are hindering their academic achievement, a Community Resource Specialist has been hired.
 The Community Resource Specialist has created and accessed regional networks of resources throughout Orange County for students to access to meet their basic needs, support students in connecting with community resources and following up with students.
 Through referrals from teachers and staff, the Community Resource Specialist connected CCPA students with community partners to ensure that they are taking advantage of resources available to them and will monitor the increased usage of services utilized by CCPA students.
-The Community Resource Specialist has monitored student needs and effectiveness by gathering data for student positive attendance rates and tracking students' post-graduation data including students planning to enroll in college or work full-time.
-Currently, 32% of all CCPA students have requested and received individualized resources and support, and within this group, have collectively increased their overall ADA by 30%.
+Additionally, the Community Resource Specialist has monitored student needs and effectiveness by gathering data for student positive attendance rates and tracking students' post-graduation data including students planning to enroll in college or work full- time.
+Currently, 22% of all CCPA students have requested and received individualized resources and support, and within this group, have collectively increased their overall ADA by 21%.
 Additionally, 100% of CCPA students have been given information and resources on a weekly basis.

 CCPA increased the number of educational and community partners that support students in developing skills to enter the workforce or vocational training pathway and has developed additional partnerships in support of student achievement.
-The school Principal, Project Liaison and Community Resource Specialist, are active members of twelve different committees to support students' needs and attend events on behalf of CCPA to gather more resources for the program.
+The school Principal, Project Liaison and Community Resource Specialist, are active members of twelve different committees to support student's needs and attend events on behalf of CCPA to gather more resources for the program.
 The school Principal participates as a board member for both the Orange County Conservation Corps and California Job ChalleNGe program to further build bridges between these programs to ultimately lead to continued successful outcomes for CCPA students.
 Because of CCPA's participation with educational partners, the number of school events has increased and overall have had more students attending events for the year.
-These events include a College and Career week held twice a year, open houses, staff meet and greets, Future Grad and Alumni Night, Working Wardrobe workshops and Art4Healing sessions.
+These events include a new College and Career week held twice a year, an Art4Healing workshop, Alumni Night, and grocery distributions.
 These events are held to continue to prepare students for college, career and life, while also breaking down barriers to support student achievement.
 Working with educational partners and federally-funded workforce partners continues to meet the needs of the young adult student population while strengthening the relationship amongst partners.
-LCFF Stakeholders Survey responses praise CCPA and include responses such as, "Outstanding work everyone!
+In the 2021-22 LCFF Stakeholders Survey responses feedback includes "outstanding work everyone!
 Thank you for always supporting our students!" and "Thank you for the updates and open communication as well as hosting events like these for us to share resources!"
 Survey results also showed that the 100% of community partners agreed that the school meets the education need of the students, 89% feel that students are being prepared for college, career and/or life.

-CCPA will continue to build upon these successes by maintaining and improving actions as listed in each goal.
-Maintaining the progress made in the past two years will be to continue to implement the policies and procedures in place and to improve actions where there were identified needs such as integrating 24/7 services for tutoring and mental health services.
-Ultimately, these outcomes would not be possible if it were not for the support of the Orange County Department of Education, the Orange County Board of Education, and the hardworking dedication of the CCPA staff who all strive to be a positive influence on the young adults they work with as they support them in Moving Forward.
+These outcomes would not be possible if it were not for the support of the Orange County Department of Education, the Orange County Board of Education, and the hardworking dedication of the CCPA staff who all strive to be a positive influence on the young adults they work with as they support them in Moving Forward.